Calathea roseopicta 'Northern Lights'

 1. Light

-• Preferences : Calathea 'Northern Lights' prefers moderate to bright indirect light.
+• Preferences: Calathea ‘Northern Lights’ prefers moderate to strong indirect light.
 Direct sunlight can burn the leaves and fade the colors.

-• Indoors : Place it in a bright spot, but out of direct sunlight.
-It is perfect for rooms with east or north facing windows.
+• Indoor: Place it in a bright spot, but without direct sunlight.
+It is perfect for rooms with windows facing east or north.

 2. Watering

-• Water quality : Use filtered water or rainwater, as it is sensitive to chlorine and other chemicals in tap water.
+• Water quality: Use filtered or rainwater, as it is sensitive to chlorine and other chemicals in tap water.

 3. Soil

-• Tip : Use a well-drained soil rich in organic matter.
-A mix of all-purpose soil with peat and perlite is ideal.
+• Type: Use well-drained soil rich in organic matter.
+A mix of universal soil with peat and perlite is ideal.

-• Drainage : Make sure the pot has drainage holes to prevent waterlogging.
+• Drainage: Make sure the pot has drainage holes to prevent water accumulation.

 4. Humidity

-• High level : This plant requires high humidity, above 50-60%.
-If the air in the room is dry, use a humidifier or place the plant on a tray with pebbles and water.
+• High level: This plant requires high humidity, over 50-60%.
+If the room air is dry, use a humidifier or place the plant on a tray with pebbles and water.

-• Spraying : Spray the leaves with filtered water occasionally, but do not overdo it, to prevent the appearance of fungal diseases.
+• Spraying: Occasionally spray the leaves with filtered water, but do not overdo it to prevent fungal diseases.

 5. Temperature